martosaur/posthog-elixir/MIGRATION.md

 })
 ```

 No additional options can be passed.
-PostHog automatically offloads events to a
+PostHog now automatically offloads events to a
 pool of sender workers that will batch and send your events.
 This also means
-that `Posthog.batch` is gone.
+that `Posthog.batch` doesn't exist anymore and you should simply call `capture/2` for each of your events.

 ### Feature Flags